buggyrace/buggy-race-about/docs/customising/index.md

 However, we recommend you change config as little as possible once you've registered students or started the project.
-So it's a good idea to go through the set-up phase carefully (we recommend you get a cup of tea and a biscuit so you don't rush it).
+So it's a good idea to go through the set-up phase carefully.
+We recommend you get a cup of tea and a biscuit so you don't rush it.

 ## Thereafter: you _can_ change config any time